SAINT PHILIP NERI CHURCH PARISH CEMETERY

 • The monument dealer has been guilty of misrepresentation;

-• Any reasonable request on the part of the pastor is disregarded;
+• Any directive of the Cemetery Managment is disregarded;

 • Any person employed on the work violates any rule of the Cemetery.